 Boon Khao Kam (บุญเข้ากรรม) is Month #1 of Heet Sip-Song – The Twelve Isan Merit-Making Traditions.

-Once a year the monks of every temple gather together to confess minor transgressions of the vinaya pitaka (the set of rules for monks laid out by the Buddha) and receive a penance.
-Khao kam (called pariwatkam in Central Thai language) is a period of self-purification for the monks, and transgressors will stay in near total solitude for up to a month.
-Even the smallest mistakes must be confessed and atoned for.
+Even a minute lapse of rules must be confessed and atoned for.
 Monks and novices are sometimes told the story of a monk who, while riding in a boat, put his hand in the Ganges River and unintentionally tore a leaf off a plant; or broke off a piece of moss or algae, depending on the storyteller.
-Year after year he remembered and regretted doing this, but never confessed it at khao kam because it was such a small thing.
+Year after year he remembered and regretted doing this, but never confessed it because it was such a small thing.
 As a result, in his next earthly life he was born as a naga.

-Lay people believe that during this time they will earn extra merit for their offerings because the monks are sure to be highly disciplined.
-Generally people bring food to the temple in the morning as normal, but they will also bring drinks in the afternoon.
-Since many of the monk rules are also good practices for lay people to follow, Boon Khao Kam is a chance for people to renew their own commitment to living a mindful life.
+Lay people believe that during this time they will earn extra merit for their offerings because the monks are sure to be highly disciplined, and also because there are so many of them.
+People bring (or donate) food to the temple in the morning – monks cannot leave the temple during Boon Khao Kam, so they do not go out to collect alms as they normally would – and they might also provide drinks for the afternoon.
+Since the monks are committing themselves to purity, Boon Khao Kam is a good chance for lay people to renew their own commitment to making merit and living a mindful life.